icedragon668/Restart/README.md

     WHERE and HAVING are very similar. it seems that the primary difference is the aggregation, or grouping that HAVING has.

+    some other SQL keywords/commands are LIMIT and MINUS or EXCEPT.
+MINUS is interesting because it looks for what's not in 2 queries.

 ### Next: unit06